Girton College, Cambridge: Library

 Girton's first library, the Stanley library, was established in 1884 with a donation from Lady Stanley of Alderley.
 It was considered to be luxurious and comfortable, as it contained stained-glass windows, leather furniture and a large chimney.
 Books were acquired mostly through donations.
 By 1932 the collection had become so large that a new library was opened.
 Designed by Michael Waterhouse, descendant of the architects Paul Waterhouse and Alfred Waterhouse, the new library consisted of an upper reading room, crafted in oak, and a ground floor, in which the book collections are held.
 An annexe containing archives was added in 1967.
 The Duke building, a modern library extension offering IT facilities and a reading room, was opened in 2005.
 Named after Alison Duke, a fellow and major donor, the building was designed by Allies and Morrison.
-It won a national RIBA award in 2006, a SCONUL Library Design Award in 2007, and a Civic Trust Award in 2007.
+It won a RIBA National Award in 2006, a SCONUL Library Design Award in 2007, and a Civic Trust Award in 2007.

 Chapel

-Emily Davies first mooted plans for a chapel in Girton college in 1890; however, building only started in 1899, four years after the death of Henrietta Stanley, Baroness Stanley of Alderley, who had opposed the idea and instead favoured improving staff salaries and equipment.
+Emily Davies first mooted plans for a chapel in Girton College in 1890; however, building only started in 1899, four years after the death of Henrietta Stanley, Baroness Stanley of Alderley, who had opposed the idea and instead favoured improving staff salaries and equipment.
 The chapel, which was designed by Alfred and Paul Waterhouse, was completed in 1901, and inaugurated on 23 May 1902.
 It seats about 200 people and the interior is held very simply with the exception of oak carvings at the Chancel end and on two long desks in front of the choir seats, which were crafted by the mathematician Margaret Meyer, along with students and friends of the college.
 In 1910 came a fine Harrison & Harrison organ, the purchase of which was made possible through donations from students and friends of the college.
 The organ was rebuilt in 1974 and can still be found in the college chapel.
 A second organ was acquired in 2002.

-In 1952, the year of the Golden Jubilee of the inauguration, a stained glass window was erected.
+In 1952, the year of the Golden jubilee of the inauguration, a stained-glass window was erected.
 In the Girton Review, the college's official termly newsletter, from Michaelmas term 1955, a description of the glass window can be found: